Immunity and Pseudorandomness of Context-Free Languages: Pseudorandomness of Languages

 \begin{lemma} Let $\CC$ be any language family and let $A$ and $B$ be any two languages over an alphabet $\Sigma$.
 If $A$ and $B$ are almost equal and $A$ is $\CC$-pseudorandom, then $B$ is also $\CC$-pseudorandom. \end{lemma}

 \begin{proof} Let $A$ and $B$ be any two languages over an alphabet $\Sigma$.
-We assume that $A$ is $\CC$-pseudorandom for a language family $\CC$ and that $A$ and $B$ are almost equal.
-As before, we use the following abbreviation: for each number $n\in\nat$ and a language $D$, write $D_n$ and $\overline{D}_n$ for $D\cap\Sigma^n$ and $\overline{D}\cap\Sigma^n$, respectively.
+We assume that $A$ is $\CC$-pseudorandom and that $A$ and $B$ are almost equal.
 To show the $\CC$-pseudorandomness of $B$, let $p$ be any non-zero polynomial and let $n$ be any number, which is sufficiently large to withstand our argument that proceeds in the rest of this proof.